Articles on: Animal Care

 Lamb:

 Grassfed: Our sheep are 100% grass fed and finished.
 They do not get any grain ever.
-Rotationally Grazed: During the summer months we move them every other day to fresh pasture.
+We rotationally graze our lambs and move them every day to fresh pasture.

 Was this article helpful?